Updated on July 15, 2021

 This past week, the city has also been a center of debate over the fatal shooting of a 16-year-old Black girl by a white Columbus police officer.
 Authorities say the girl was attacking others with a knife when she was shot by the officer.
 Columbus police released the officer’s body camera video within hours of the shooting.
 The officer has been placed on administrative leave but so far has not been charged with any crime.

 Another white Columbus police officer was indicted on murder charges in February for the December 2020 fatal shooting of a 47-year-old Black man.
 The victim, Andre Hill, was shot inside a garage as he walked toward the officer holding up an illuminated cell phone.
+The officer was fired days after the shooting and is awaiting trial.

 To get to Columbus from Mansfield, you take Interstate 71 south for about an hour.
 You enter the city on its north side and get a good look at its size.